Parameter memory (Parameter Store)

 Check for undefined parameters

-Before a process is published, the system checks whether the parameters used in the process are defined in the portal.
+Before publishing a process, the system checks whether the parameters used in the process are defined in the portal.
 The bean properties of the elements and the Groovy scripts are checked.

-Parameters that are used in Groovy scripts cannot be determined with 100% reliability.
+Parameters used in Groovy scripts cannot be determined 100%.

 Undefined parameters can occur in a process - e.g. if an imported process contains a parameter that does not exist in the current portal.
 If there are undefined parameters in the process, a corresponding message is displayed, which also indicates possible problems when publishing or executing the process.
 The user has the option of continuing or canceling the publishing process.

-In the properties of the elements, undefined parameters are marked with the attribute (undefined) (exception: generic elements and "Expert" tab).
+In the properties of the elements, undefined parameters are marked with the addition (undefined) (exception: generic elements and "Expert" tab).

-In addition to the notice message, the relevant elements and any Groovy script files are listed in the "Notes" area.
-The warning triangle shows the description of the entry when the mouse contacts it.
+In addition to the hint message, the relevant elements and any Groovy script files are listed in the "Hints" area.
+The warning triangle shows the description of the entry on mouse contact.

 Double-click on an element to highlight it on the workspace.

 Groovy script files can also be displayed.
-Double-click on the corresponding item to open the script editor.
+Double-click on the corresponding entry to open the script editor.
 The cursor jumps to the line of the first use of an undefined parameter.

 metaParameter.xml

 When publishing, the parameter names used in the process are written to the new "metaParameter.xml" file in the process directory.
-The parameter names are collected from the "model.xml" file and from files with the extension ".groovy".
+The parameter names are collected from the "model.xml" file and from files with the ".groovy" extension.

-Parameters that are used in Groovy scripts cannot be determined with 100% reliability.
+Parameters used in Groovy scripts cannot be determined 100%.

 <parameter name="myHost"/>